I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkddi-opm-create-protected-output.md

 <p>This function might also return other error codes that are defined in Ntstatus.h.</p>

 ## -remarks
 <p>The following figure shows how the display miniport driver typically implements spanning mode.</p>

 <p>The following figure shows how the display miniport driver typically implements theater mode.</p>

-<p><i>DxgkDdiOPMCreateProtectedOutput</i> should be made pageable.</p>

-<p>The following figure shows how the display miniport driver typically implements spanning mode.</p>

-<p>The following figure shows how the display miniport driver typically implements theater mode.</p>